 The Department of Communication was founded in 1985 when Professors James Bradac, Anthony Mulac, and John Wiemann separated from the Department of Speech and Hearing to establish a Communication Studies Program.
 When the PhD program was approved in 1990, there were nine faculty FTE in Communication.
-Presently there are 16 full time tenured faculty members, 3 non-senate faculty, and 6 affiliated faculty from political science, sociology, and psychology.
+Presently there are 17 full time ladder or senate faculty members, 4 non-senate faculty, and 5 affiliated faculty from political science, sociology, and psychology.